A Mean-Field Game of Market Entry: Portfolio Liquidation with Trading Constraints: Conditional best responses

-In this section we verify that the candidate liquidation strategy \eqref{xi*} is a best response against a given aggregate trading rate $\mu$, taking into account an individual player's impact on aggregate trading.
-In the MFG the impact is zero and hence $\xi^{*,\delta, x,\mu}$ is a best response against $\mu$.
-Furthermore, in the $N$-player game, the strategy is a best response against an equilibrium aggregate trading rate.
-To state our verification result we fix an initial position $x_i < 0$ of player $i$ and put
+We emphasize that we do not expect $\xi^{*,\delta,T,x,\mu}$ to be a best response to any given $\mu$.
+This will only be the case in the MFG and in equilibrium whenever the set of players is finite.
+To prove our verification result for buyers we fix an initial position $x_i < 0$ of player $i$ and put